Tetraneuralia

-Tetraneuralia is a proposed clade of spiralian bilaterians uniting the phyla Mollusca and Entoprocta.
+Although the synapomorphies are strong, few molecular studies have been able to support it, until a recent molecular study has been able to strongly support it and therefore this relationship could be correct.
+The Tetraneuralia clade constituted the most basal clade of Lophotrochozoa according to molecular analyses.
 First proposed in 2009 based on similarities between entoproct larvae and polyplacophoran molluscs, it was recovered in 2019 in a phylogenomic study by Marlétaz et al.

 Phylogeny

 In the most recent study, Tetraneuralia was recovered at the base of Lophotrochozoa.